 * Prepared for BIRRR by Kristy Sparrow, images by BIRRR members & John Kitchener.
-The information supplied is correct to the best of our knowledge as of 29/8/18.
+Updated 19/08/2020.
 For further details please check with your education department and provider.

 I came across the BIRRR group only recently (after the ABC LandLine segment) and it was an absolute blast of moist fresh air across the barren land of data drought.
 The effort behind the website is its real strength.
 The fact that all you have real lives and family and many, many demands on your time and yet have made such am impact in many ways is an incredible testament to your talent and dedication.